How to Install Apache Maven on Debian 12/11/10

-Step 1: Refreshing Your Debian System
+Step 1: Update Debian System Before Apache Maven Installation

 sudo apt update && sudo apt upgrade

-In essence, this command serves a dual purpose. sudo apt update refreshes the package lists for upgrades concerning packages in need of updates and new packages recently added to the repositories.
+refreshes the package lists for upgrades concerning packages in need of updates and new packages recently added to the repositories.

-Step 2: Installing Apache Maven
+Step 2: Install Apache Maven via APT Command

 With your Debian system now up-to-date, we stand poised to install Apache Maven.
-As previously stated, Debian incorporates Apache Maven into its default repository, thereby simplifying the installation procedure.
+As previously stated, Debian incorporates Apache Maven into its default repository, simplifying the installation procedure.
 To install Apache Maven, execute the following command:

 sudo apt install maven

-In this command, APT is directed to install the Maven package.
-The sudo prefix confirms that the command is run with superuser privileges, a requirement for system-wide installations.
+prefix confirms that the command is run with superuser privileges, a requirement for system-wide installations.

-Step 3: Confirming the Installation
+Step 3: Confirming APT Apache Maven Installation

 mvn -version